 Food waste has always been an important pillar of the strategy and various actions are implemented in the last decade.
-In 2016 an strategic analysis was performed to measure where food is wasted and in what quantities.
-In particular, after estimating that a large amount of edible food was being wasted by retailers (750,000 kg/year), the city of Bruges launched an ambitious Zero Food Waste strategy.
-This strategy put a focus on specific sectors, such as health, which in 2015 wasted a total of 318 tonnes of food per year (for hot meals alone).
+In 2016 a strategic analysis was performed to measure where food is wasted and in what quantities.
+After estimating that a large amount of edible food was being wasted by retailers (750,000 kg/year), the city of Bruges launched an ambitious Zero Food Waste strategy.
+This strategy put a focus on specific sectors, such as health, which in 2015 wasted a total of 318 tons of food per year (for hot meals alone).
 After 2 years, important results have been achieved: Bruges has become an exemplary case in Europe for saving 43% of food waste in the main local hospital; in fact, the hospital has also saved part of the money usually invested in food waste prevention.
-For this in 2017 the city of Bruges was awarded at the Milan Urban Food Policy Pact conference with a special mention on food waste (CRFS Policy Lab Action Plan, Cities 2030).
+For this in 2017 the city of Bruges was awarded at the Milan Urban Food Policy Pact conference with a special mention on food waste